lowrycito/handbook/pages/study-manual-general-handbook-30-callings-in-the-church.md

 and prayerfully considered.
 Not every potential position needs to be filled.

 When extending a calling to a married member, leaders ensure that the spouse is aware and supportive of the calling.

-Before extending a calling to a young man or young woman, leaders obtain approval from his or her parents or guardians.
+Before extending a calling to a young man or young woman, leaders obtain approval from a parent or guardian.

 Before a calling is extended, the bishop carefully reviews the person’s membership record to verify that it does not include an annotation or formal